IntersectMBO/plutus-apps/doc/adr/0012-commit-to-data-types-in-cardano-api.rst

   For instance, the ``plutus-contract`` emulator and types in the ``Plutus.Contract.Request`` module of ``plutus-contract`` will be updated to use ``cardano-api`` types.
-  However, the data types in ``Ledger.Constraints.TxConstraints`` will continue to use ``plutus-ledger-api`` types because the constraints are used to generate both Plutus scripts and transactions.
+  However, the data types in ``Ledger.Tx.Constraints.TxConstraints`` will continue to use ``plutus-ledger-api`` types because the constraints are used to generate both Plutus scripts and transactions.
   Therefore, there should be no breaking change on the API for writing Plutus